egandavidpatrick-del/project-navigator/README.md

 ---
 # Your Workflow Alignment

-If your company’s directory structure aligns with the sample directory structure defined above, the Saubon Synogen web application can be used to manage and coordinate the project directory workflow throughout your organisation.
+If your company’s directory structure aligns with the sample directory structures defined above, the Saubon Synogen web application can be used to manage and coordinate the project directory workflow throughout your organisation.

 ---